MarianLeshcuk/myCourseProject/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## About this project

+This is the site of a construction company.
+The site contains a description of the company, registration and logging in to enter your personal office.
+The cabin can be booked in advance.
+The site contains a list of the best projects of this company and the possibility of sending a message with questions without prior authorization.